 What to do and see in Eastern Crete

-Even though in one-week chances are you won’t get to see the stunning Balos Lagoon or the famous pink sand beach in Elafonisi on the Westerner part of Crete.
+Even though in one-week chances are you won’t get to see the stunning Balos Lagoon or the famous pink sand beach is Elafonisi in the Westerner part of Crete.
 You’ll have to skip seeing the white houses of Loutro, and the colorful streets of Chania.

 On the other hand, we got to explore a less popular part of Crete.
 One that didn’t disappoint at all.
 And we have a good reason to get back to the island for some more exploration.